NUG01/fastspring-molare/src/readme.md

 // ...

-// Check If the user is subscribed if (SubscriptionHelper::isSubscribed()) {
+// Check if the is subscribed
+if (SubscriptionHelper::isSubscribed()) {
     // Handle subscribed user
 }

-// Check If the user\'s subscription has expired if (SubscriptionHelper::subscriptionExpired()) {
+// Check if the subscription has expired if (SubscriptionHelper::subscriptionExpired()) {
     // Handle expired subscription
 }

-// Get the user\'s subscription details
+// Get the subscription details
 $subscription = SubscriptionHelper::userSubscription();
 ```